Are you finding it difficult to attract buyers despite changing your SEO strategy?

 14. Social Proof

 It’s no secret that the internet has many fake sites, leaving visitors in doubt about the authenticity of the web page.
-Hence, you must divulge social proof about the brand, its policies and answer queries to assure people that it is an ethical organisation.
+Hence, you must divulge social proof about the brand’s policies and answer queries to assure people that it is an ethical organisation.

-Among these options, users can fill out the form and connect with customer representatives to gather more knowledge.
+Users can fill out the form and connect with customer representatives to learn about these options.
 Also, it allows the company to engage in email marketing, thereby expanding its avenues to increase the conversion rate.

 Not to mention, checking on the consumer to see if they enjoyed the product helps build trust.
-In fact, you can encourage suggestions about the business to make people feel at one with the company.
+You can encourage suggestions about the business to make people feel at one with the company.

 15. Audience Experience

 No brand can hope to flourish without guaranteeing a smooth user experience.
-It is the consumers who make or break the reputation of the business, meaning you can’t afford to neglect their demands.
+The consumers make or break the business’s reputation, meaning you can’t afford to neglect their demands.

 That said, it’s challenging to strike the right balance between managing conversions, profits, and satisfying the target audience.
 So, it would help to mention stuff like a “money-back guarantee” to ensure that people invest in the product or service without any worry.